parker84/shopify-streamlit-app-example/README.md

 # A Simple Streamlit/Flask Shopify App

-This repos is forked from [garettB/shopify-flask-example](https://github.com/garettB/shopify-flask-example) and adds a streamlit dashboard onto the Shopify App.
+This repo is forked from [garettB/shopify-flask-example](https://github.com/garettB/shopify-flask-example) and adds a streamlit dashboard onto that flask Shopify App.

 ## What does this repo do?